thestrukture/IDE/README.md

 Go lang IDE server.
 Built with [GopherSauce](http://gophersauce.com)

 ## About project
 The strukture is an open source IDE.
 It is designed to build web applications, with the organizational help of [GopherSauce](http://gophersauce.com).
 The IDE runs as a server and is accessed via web browser.
-Being a web server, the IDE is accessible from any device on your network.
-Compared to Microsoft's VS Code and Eclipse CHE this IDE is very minimal.
+Being a web server, the IDE is accessible from any device on your network.Compared to Microsoft VS Code and Eclipse CHE, this IDE is very minimalistic.
 It features :
 - Web application resource management.
 - Autocomplete between different files.
 - Syntax correction.